 Excel keeps changing my numbers into dates.

-Sometimes importing data into spreadsheets gives you headaches.
-While this issue is not directly related to Datawrapper, it's a common and known issue with Excel – which can be frustrating and time-consuming: Excel is trained to "detect" formats, and sometimes the software tends to wrongly assume that a certain number represents a date and changes it.
-So 12/2 will change to 2-Dec or 12.
+Sometimes importing data into spreadsheets can give you headaches.
+While this issue is not directly related to Datawrapper, it's a common and known issue with Excel – which can be frustrating and time-consuming: Excel is trained to "detect" formats, and sometimes the software wrongly assumes that a certain number represents a date.
+If you enter 12/2, it will change to 2-Dec or 12.
 Feb.
 If you then ask Excel to change the format to "Text", it shows you a weird high number like 44239.

 - Open Excel

-Please note that you can't perform calculations such as SUM with text.
+Please note that you can't perform calculations such as SUM with the pasted text.

 Choosing the correct format in Datawrapper

-Should you have a dataset which is "wrongly" formatted as text, but should be in numbers, Datawrapper has a strong feature detecting the data format.
-The software guesses what kind of data is in the columns.
-If that guess is wrong, you can easily change the format again - e.g. when you imported numbers as text because of the issue above.
-Click on the column, then choose the correct format in the drop-down menu which pops up on the left side.
+If that guess is wrong, you can easily change the format again.
+Click on the column, then choose the correct format in the drop-down menu which pops up on the left side: